Bills

 You could:

-- Set up a bank account and all pay in money when you receive your student loans.
+• Set up a bank account and all pay in money when you've received your student loans.

-- Take responsibility for a bill each and ask your housemates for their share of the money when it arrives.
+• Take responsibility for one bill each and ask your housemates for their share of the money when it arrives.

-- Use a company that offers all of the bills and charges the tenants individually.
-These include Glide and Split the Bills.
+• Use a company such as Glide or Spit the Bills that offers all of the bills and charges the tenants individually.

 Top